-Reports suggest that the global market for sweet almond oil would touch US $160 million by 2025 (1).
+The global market for sweet almond oil would touch US $160 million by 2025, according to a report (1).
 What is causing this increasing demand?

 Almonds are incredibly nutritious and satisfying.
 Adding almonds to a dish instantly ups its taste and visual appeal.
 Lately, even the oil extracted from these nuts is gaining popularity.
 It is a common ingredient in medications and cosmetic products.